How often to clean tile and grout cleaning

 Cleaning

-The answer to 'how often to clean tile and grout cleaning' is that most experts recommend cleaning tile and grout every 6-12 months.
-This helps maintain the appearance and hygiene of your floors and prevent the buildup of dirt, grime, and mold.
-Regular cleaning can also extend the lifespan of your tile and grout.
+The answer to 'how often to clean tile and grout cleaning' is that most experts recommend cleaning tile and grout every 6-12 months, depending on the amount of foot traffic and spills.
+Regular cleaning helps prevent dirt, grime, and bacteria from building up, which can lead to discoloration and damage over time.

 Step-by-Step Guide